 The Centre for Heart Surgery, Western Australia was established as a new private Cardiothoracic Surgical Centre in 2012 and is situated at St John of God Hospital, Subiaco.
 Our goal is to provide comprehensive innovative cardiac surgical care to enable our patients to maintain an active life.

 Assoc Professor Jurgen Passage commenced practice as a Cardiothoracic Surgeon at Sir Charles Gairdner Hospital in 2009 and continues public and private practice there.
-He is the Head of Department for the Department of Cardiothoracic Surgery at both Sir Charles Gairdner Hospital and St John of God Hospital, Subiaco.
+He is the Head of Department for the Department of Cardiothoracic Surgery at St John of God Hospital, Subiaco.

 He completed his undergraduate medical degree in Leipzig, Germany in 1998.
 He migrated to Australia in 1998 and completed the Australian Medical Council Certificate in 2000.
 He undertook post-graduate training in General and Cardiothoracic Surgery in Brisbane and Sydney and completed his FRACS (Fellowship of the Royal Australian College of Surgeons) in 2008.